Lifted (2006 film): Production

 Production on the film began in mid-2005 and was completed in the summer of 2006.
+The short was inspired by Gary Rydstrom's own experiences as a sound mixer, and how uncomfortable and difficult it is to operate the large, complex piece of equipment when there are lots of people watching and taking notes.
 There were no large technological advances used in Lifted, only the use of a new program called Jiggle.
 This program gives the animators a way to resonate, or jiggle, certain parts of a body.
 The animator can control how far out to resonate, such as only within a limb, or to stay away from specific parts of the body such as the face.

 Awards

 Lifted was nominated for Best Animated Short Film on January 23, 2007 for the 79th Academy Awards.
 It was also included in the Animation Show of Shows in 2006.

-Blu-ray and DVD release
+Home media

-Pixar included the film on the Blu-ray and DVD release of Ratatouille and as part of Pixar Short Films Collection, Volume 1 in 2007.
+Walt Disney Studios Home Entertainment included the film on the Blu-ray and DVD release of Ratatouille and as part of Pixar Short Films Collection, Volume 1 in 2007.